tomkulich15/autocliker-beta-/README.md

 ## How to Use

 1. **Launch the Autoclicker:**
-   Run the Python script to open the Mine-Autoclicker-Beta GUI.
+   Run the Python script to open the Autoclicker GUI.

 2. **Adding Click Positions:**
    - Click on the '+ Add Click Position' button.